adamharrison/liquid-cpp/README.md

 ## Introduction

-Is a soon-to-be fully featured C++17 renderer for Liquid; Shopify's templating language.
+A fully featured, extensible, modular, and (reasonably) portable C++17 parser, renderer and optimizer for [Liquid](https://shopify.github.io/liquid/); Shopify's templating language.
+It's designed to provide official support for using liquid in the following languages:

+* C++
+* C
+* Ruby
+* Perl

+Other languages (Javascript, Python, etc..) may come later, but any support for them will be unofficial.

 ## Status

-In development.
-Currently a bit all over the place. **Do not use in production code, as this has not been vetted for memory bugs, or anything beyond general performance and features.**
+In development. **Do not use in production code, as this has not been vetted for memory bugs, or anything beyond general performance and features.**

+A memory audit of both the core, and the C interface will be forthcoming shortly.

 ### Quick Start